Information about Metformin

 Q. How does Metformin help in weight loss?

-Metformin helps in weight loss by decreasing hunger (appetite) and hence food intake.
+Metformin helps in weight loss by decreasing the hunger (appetite), and hence, the food intake.
 It makes the insulin already available in your body to work more effectively.
-This leads to decrease glucose production, increase glucose use and decreased fat deposits which further helps to lower body weight.
-However, it is not yet approved for weight loss, this is an off-label use.
+This leads to a decrease in glucose production, increase the glucose use and decrease the fat deposits which further helps to lower the body weight.

 Q. Is Metformin useful in the treatment of infertility?